winglang/wing/docs/04-reference/winglang-plugins.md

 to be mutated, which allows plugins to validate the configuration without worrying about another plugin mutating after the fact.

-The following example validates that buckets all have versioning enabled if they don't it will throw an  error during compilation.
+The following example validates that buckets all have versioning enabled and throw an  error during compilation if they don't.
 ```js
 // exports the validate function
 exports.validate = function(config) {